Romantic Holiday Decorating with a Simple Christmas Mantel

 Christmas Mantel Garland

-For this year’s mantel, I went for exactly this kind of soft gentility.
+For the mantel, featured here, I went for exactly this kind of soft gentility.
 Elegance brought by natural elements, carefully placed and lovely to look at.
 But ever-so-simple at the same time.

 All it took was a trip to the garden center to find fresh greens.
 I’ve been wanting fresh cedar for weeks now and finally it was there in plentiful bundles.
 I grabbed a few and headed inside to select flowers.